Hamza Yusuf: Early life and education

-Career
+Scholarly career

 Zaytuna College

-He and other colleagues founded the Zaytuna Institute in Berkeley, California, United States, in 1996, dedicated to the revival of traditional study methods and the sciences of Islam.
-He was joined by Zaid Shakir and Hatem Bazian in establishing what was then Zaytuna Institute.
-In the fall of 2010 it opened its doors as Zaytuna College, a four-year Muslim liberal arts college, the first of its kind in the United States.
+Yusuf, Zaid Shakir and Hatem Bazian founded the Zaytuna Institute in Berkeley, California, United States, in 1996, dedicated to the revival of traditional study methods and the sciences of Islam.
+In fall 2010, it opened its doors as Zaytuna College, a four-year Muslim liberal arts college, the first of its kind in the United States.
 It incorporates Yusuf's vision of combining the classical liberal arts—based in the trivium and quadrivium—with rigorous training in traditional Islamic disciplines.
 It aims to "educate and prepare morally committed professional, intellectual, and spiritual leaders".
 Zaytuna College became the first accredited Muslim campus in the United States after it received approval from the Western Association of Schools and Colleges.
-Yusuf stated that "We hope, God willing, that there will be more such Muslim colleges and universities to come".

-Hamza Yusuf has been involved in controversies in recent years on issues of race, politics, and the Arab revolutions.